syncfusion-content/wpf-docs/wpf/SfDataGrid/Row-Height-Customization.md

 When you pass the row index to the InValidateRowHeight method, that specific row Index is added to the Dictionary as a reference to calculate the height of that row again when the InvalidateMeasureInfo is called.
 Then it raises the QueryRowHeight event for row index that you have invalidated.

-> _Note: Need to add this Syncfusion.UI.Xaml.Grid.Helpers namespace to use the InvalidateMeasuerInfo method._
+> Note: Need to add this Syncfusion.UI.Xaml.Grid.Helpers namespace to use the InvalidateMeasuerInfo method.

 {% highlight C# %}

-[C#]